Icinga/icinga-powershell-plugins/doc/plugins/03-Invoke-IcingaCheckCheckSum.md

 ## Description

-Checks hash against filehash of a file
+Checks hash against file hash of a file

 Invoke-IcingaCheckCheckSum returns either 'OK' or 'CRITICAL', whether the check matches or not.